tack0974/el9-rebuild-icinga/README.md

-# Rocky Linux 9 - Self build icinga2 packages
+# Rocky Linux - Self build icinga2 packages

-this project aims at collecting scripts to rebuild icinga2 packages for Rocky Linux 9.
+this project aims at collecting scripts to rebuild icinga2 packages for Rocky Linux, it start with version 9, it now works with version 10 as well.

 Since icinga2 project decided to lock under a subscription wall packages for RH derivatives I started searching for an alternative way of getting Icinga2 packages to install on my Rocky Linux 9 monitoring